1998/1998 Archive

 The Return to Learn scheme is a learning initiative, which encourages

-all NHS staff who left school with few or no qualifications to enter
+all NHS staff who left school with few or no qualifications to

-and developing their learning skills.
+their confidence and developing their learning skills.

-Developed by UNISON and the Workers Educational Association, the
+Developed by UNISON and the Workers Educational Association,

-Scottish Executive is funding £200,000 towards the Return
+the Scottish Executive is funding £200,000 towards the Return

 to Learn scheme over the next two years to widen access to education